bplank/install-ubuntu18.04-CUDA-tensorflow-keras/INSTALL.md

 ## 1. Install Ubuntu 18.04

-To see which ubuntu release is installed:
 `lsb_release -a`

+shows which Ubuntu release is installed

 ## 2. Install NVIDIA drivers